 - Recording the deed after closing

-- Other due diligence matters specific to your property and method of sale
+- Other legal matters specific to your property and method of sale

 - Reviewing the title commitment and the exception documents referenced in the title commitment